qiskit-community/qiskit-hackathon-bilbao-19/README.md

 ## The project is ready.
 Let's hack!

-After the project is defined and the team is complete, you can ask a coacher in the channel `#qiskit-hackathon-bilbao` (qiskit.slack.com) to add the label `group ready`.
+After the project is defined and the team is complete, you can ask a coacher in the channel `#qiskit-hackathon-bilbao-19` (qiskit.slack.com) to add the label `group ready`.
 This should happen before the group formation stage is finished.
 From this point on, you can use the issue to communicate progress as additional comments.

 ## The team needs a coach